VelocitasImperium/B5-DDU/B5-DDU-guide-WIP.md

 ## 1. Introduction

 We hope you find the order and assembly process smooth, and a reminder that we are always available to help through the discord.
 Simply post your questions in the #diy-and-simgear channel and one of our staff (or helpful members) will try to assist.
-This guide covers all the necessary information to assemble your DDU, as well as links to the required shifters and clutches.
+This guide covers all the necessary information to assemble your DDU.
 Without further ado, let's begin.

 ## 2. Safety notes